study-czx/EDeepDTI/README.md

   <h3 align="center" style="font-size: 40px;">A scalable and robust ensemble deep learning method for predicting drug-target interactions</h3>
   <p align="justify" style="font-size: 18px;">
 In this study, we propose EDeepDTI, an ensemble deep learning framework designed to enhance the generalization of DTI predictions.
 Additionally, we propose two model variants with different input features (EDeepDTI-d and EDeepDTI-s) to demonstrate the feature robustness of EDeepDTI, and three variants extended to other biological prediction tasks (EDeepDDI, EDeepPPI, and EDeepMDA) to showcase its scalability.
 EDeepDTI utilizes several pre-trained models to learn rich structural and semantic representations of drugs and proteins.
-Independent deep learning base learners are then trained on these features, with their predictions aggregated to produce the final output..
+Independent deep learning base learners are trained on these features, and their predictions are aggregated to produce the final output.
   </p>